forrestxu123/Android-Framework-System-Design/README.md

 ## 2 Android Security Model Analysis

-In the constantly changing world of mobile technology, the Android Security Model serves as a strong defense, protecting user data, system integrity, and overall device security.
-This comprehensive security framework includes different layers of protection to address various threats.
-Let's explore specific threat models,security model and how Android enhances its security.
+The Android Security Model serves as a strong defense, protecting user data, system integrity, and overall device security.
+It includes different layers of protection to address various threats.
+Let's explore specific threat models,security model and how Android enhances its security in this section.

 - Threat Model:
    - Hacker can get physical access to Android devices.